Killing of James Boyd: History of APD Police Shootings

 On April 21, 2014, APD officer Jeremy Dear killed 19-year-old Mary Hawkes by shooting her three times as she ran away from him.
 Hawkes was suspected of having been in a stolen car.
 Dear said she pointed a handgun at him, but his lapel cam either did not record the encounter or was not turned on.
 Hawkes had methamphetamine in her system when she died.
 Dear had a history of excessive force complaints and repeated failure to record arrests with his lapel camera.
 He was fired for insubordination.
-He successfully appealed his firing; the appeals board voted 3-2 to overturn his termination.
+He successfully appealed his firing; the appeals board voted 3–2 to overturn his termination.

 City records show that between 2009 and 2014, Albuquerque Police Department officers were involved in 47 shootings.
 Deaths resulted from 32 of these shootings.
-The Department of Justice reviewed 20 shootings from 2009-2010 and in its final report said that a majority of them had violated the suspect's constitutional rights.
+The Department of Justice reviewed 20 shootings from 2009 to 2010 and in its final report said that a majority of them had violated the suspect's constitutional rights.
 Police Chief Gorden Eden attributed the situation to "systemic failure in our ability to track employee misconduct," and said that he believed "there are people on the force who shouldn't be on the force."
 However, he said, because union rules make it difficult to discipline officers retroactively, "we may be stuck with them."